RightToPrivacy/Pine64-Mesh-Related/README.md

 #### Secure 2nd Location To Reference Checksums

 Why?
-If checksums were (somehow) replaced on github (unlikely as this possibility is), a more secure way is to check is to do so on the Gitea Onion:
+If github were compromised and checksums were replaced (unlikely as this possibility is), a more secure place to check is on the Gitea Onion:

-**Gitea Onion (Anonymous Git Service: Use Tor Browser Or Torify):**
+**Gitea Onion (Anon Encrypted Git Service: Use Tor Browser):**

 http://gg6zxtreajiijztyy5g6bt5o6l3qu32nrg7eulyemlhxwwl6enk6ghad.onion/RightToPrivacy/PineDio-Mesh